IMPORT TARIFFS - LATEST NEWS & UPDATES

 If businesses don’t transfer their Mexican imports from the terminal within the agreed time, they will face demurrage fees.
 The expenses will only get higher the longer goods are kept at the facility.
 This is a common risk of importing that every business can face

 When the container leaves a terminal, importers have a limited window of time to unload the contents and send it back to the port.
-If the container chassis isn’t returned within the allotted time frame, businesses will incur detention charges.
+If the container chassis isn’t returned within the allotted time frame, businesses will incur detention charges from their carrier.

 Learn more about importing products from Mexico to the U.S. with our comprehensive guide.